Although the history of TREY only begun in 2019, the student unions of Tampere have long and eventful pasts.

 Many people influential in politics, culture, science and art have been a part of Tamy.
 During its history, Tamy has been involved in influencing many benefits and subsidies that might even be self-evident to students today.
 It has also boldly taken a stand on societal matters locally, nationally and globally.

-TTYY’s history officially begins on September 29, 1965, when 78 students had gathered in the new lecture hall of the School of Commercial Training in Kaleva, Tampere, to select a board called Tampereen teekkarien raati from their midst.
-Back then, TKY, the student union of the Technical University also operated as the student union of TTY’s current form.
+TTYY’s history officially began on 29 September 1965, when 78 students gathered in the new lecture hall of the School of Commercial Training in Kaleva, Tampere to select a board called Tampereen teekkarien raati from their midst.
+Back then, TKY, the student union of the Technical University, also operated as the student union of TTY’s current form.
 The form of the board that was selected was, therefore, a preliminary stage of the student union, TKY’s local office.

-The first representative elections of Tampereen teekkarit were held in November 19.-20. in 1968.
+The first representative elections of Tampereen teekkarit were held in 19-20 November 1968.
 Back then, the Council of Representatives had 35 members.
 Tampereen teekkarit made even further progress in 1969, when it got its first (part-time) Secretary-General.
-The association was later authorized to send one observer representative to SYL’s union meetings, and two to STOL’s (the union of technical students of Finland).
+The association was later authorised to send one observer representative to SYL’s union meetings, and two to STOL’s (the union of technical students of Finland).

-The student union of the Tampere University of Technology was founded with a regulation in November of 1972.
-The activity of the technical students of Tampere was so independent at this point, that the change to their own student union was very controlled and almost unnoticeable.
+The student union of the Tampere University of Technology was founded with a regulation in November 1972.
+The activity of the technical students of Tampere was so independent at this point that the change to their own student union was very controlled and almost unnoticeable.

 In the 1980s, the independent had the majority arrangement in the activity of the Council of Representatives again, but at the same time TTKY had a crisis: Almost no one was interested in the student union anymore.
 The crisis culminated in the representative elections of 1985, where the number of candidates was exactly the same as the available seats in the Council of Representatives.

-The student union’s office was moved to its current place in the main building at the turn of 1997.
-Before moving office, the opening hours became fixed as the familiar 8.30 a.m. to 4 p.m.
+The student union’s office was moved to the main building at the turn of 1997.
+Before moving office, the opening hours became fixed as the familiar 8.30-16.00.